 2001 - True Colors strengthens our existing alliance with the State Department of Children and Families and created the Safe Harbors Project designed to identify and resolve gaps in services for LGBT youth in Child Welfare.
 The project now includes training, foster parent recruitment, a state-wide task force, and with start-up funding provided by the Connecticut Health Foundation, Connecticut’s first LGBT mentoring program.

 2005 - True Colors launches CT’s first – and still one of the nation’s only -- mentoring programs for LGBT youth in out-of-home care.
 In 2008, the program expanded to include a group mentoring component.
 In 2012, we are DCF’s largest provider of mentoring, with one-on-one and group mentoring as well as weekly social/recreational programming for LGBT and ally youth across CT.

 2011 – True Colors launches its first ever Queer Academy, a summer program for LGBT youth in greater Hartford

-Today – As we begin planning for our 20th Anniversary year in 2013, True Colors stands for full equality for LGBT youth, adults and families.
+Today – As we move into our 3rd decade, True Colors stands for full equality for LGBT youth, adults and families.
 We are committed to the work of social justice as an anti-racist organization.
 And with youth in the lead, we expect to move into our next twenty years with a continued passion to ensure that LGBT people are welcomed, valued and affirmed as full and productive members of society.